The Problem with Traditional Chat Apps

 Join the Privacy Revolution

-Experience messaging the way it should be - private, secure, and free from surveillance.
+Experience messaging the way it should be - private, secure, and with reduced surveillance risk through end-to-end encryption.

 For developers interested in learning more about our architecture: